Counting extensions revisited: Introduction

-does not depend on the particular choice of~$\xx$.
+does not depend\footnote{Here~$a_n \asymp b_n$ is a convenient shorthand for~$a_n = \Theta(b_n)$, following standard asymptotic notation as in~\cite[p.~9]{JLR}.} on the particular choice of~$\xx$.
 To avoid trivialities, we henceforth assume that~$H$ has more edges than~$G$, i.e., that~$e_H>e_G$.
-Similarly as for (unrooted) subgraph counts, we define
+Extending the standard density notation for unrooted subgraphs, we define

 and say that~$(G,H)$ is \emph{strictly~balanced} if~$d(G,J) < d(G,H)$ for all~$G \subsetneq J \subsetneq H$.
 We also call~$(G,H)$~\emph{grounded} if at least one root vertex~$j \in V(G)$ is connected to a non-root vertex~$w \in V(H) \setminus V(G)$.